apache/predictionio/docs/manual/templates/index.md

 case class ALSAlgorithmParams(
   val rank: Int,
   val numIterations: Int,
-  val lambda: Double,
-  val persistModel: Boolean) extends Params
+  val lambda: Double) extends Params
 ```

 `ALS.train` then returns a `MatrixFactorizationModel` model which contains RDD data.
 RDD is a distributed collection of items which *does not* persist.
 To store the model, `PersistentMatrixFactorizationModel` extends `MatrixFactorizationModel` and makes it persistable.

 > The detailed implementation can be found at MyEngine/src/main/scala/***PersistentMatrixFactorizationModel.scala***

 PredictionIO will automatically store the returned model, i.e. `PersistentMatrixFactorizationModel` in this case.

 ### def predict